RobbiePritchard/SoundCloudPy/README.md

 # SoundCloudPy
 Download Playlists from SoundCloud

-\nCurrently Downloads all songs in your first playlist
+Currently Downloads all songs in your first playlist